European shares weaker as Ericsson slump sours mood

 Britain's second largest listed property developer British Land jumped 2.7 percent and was among the top performers on the STOXX 600 after announcing a 300 million pound share buyback.

 Analysts at Morgan Stanley last week predicted European share buybacks would accelerate as corporates react to a happy combination of better economic growth and solid balance sheets.
-(Reporting by Helen Reid, Editing by Vikram Subhedar and John Stonestreet)